martinsolent/COM726_support/index.md

 # COM726 Support Sessions - Introduction (ARCHIVED)

 {: .warning }
-> This is an archive of Research Methods Support delivered to MAID students Summer 2023
+> This is an archive of Research Methods Support delivered to MAID students Summer 2023.
+Although dates and reference to assessment are no longer applicable, information on Research strategies are still current.